 A sprinkler is a great choice for watering multiple perennials in a larger area as it allows water to soak in around all the plants in an area.
 It may not be a good choice for watering shrubs as you would be watering for a long time in order to get the water down to the level of the roots.

-Consider setting up a sprinkler for an hour or two at a time, every week or so for established garden spaces, and every day or two for newer installations.
+Consider setting up a sprinkler for an hour or two at a time, every week or so for established garden spaces, and every day or two for newer installations (those that are less than 3 months old).

 Do you have the time to set a hose on a slow trickle and leave it at the base of larger shrubs and trees for an hour or so at a time?